AndyJ30/AirMonitor/README.md

 ## getStationSetup( uniqueId )
 Gets the details of all sensors on the specified station

+`uniqueId`: uniqueId of the station to return data from

 Returns a `list` of `dict`s containing the sensor attributes for each sensor on the specified station:

 ```python